KF-Art/icewm-personal-tunning/README.md

 	betterscreenlock -u -blur /path/to/your/wallpaper.png

 <H3>Customize XFCE panel</H3>
 I have leave the defaults in general.
 Delete the default start menu and add Whisker menu instead, change the icon to <code>void-distributor-logo</code> and change the label to "Void Linux".
-Lastly, add Power Manager and Clipman applets. <b1>DON'T RUN <code>xfce4-power-manager</code> DAEMON, IT WILL DISABLE <code>sxhkd</code> BRIGHTNESS KEYBINDINGS</B1>.
+Lastly, add Power Manager and Clipman applets. <b>DON'T RUN <code>xfce4-power-manager</code> DAEMON, IT WILL DISABLE <code>sxhkd</code> BRIGHTNESS KEYBINDINGS</b>.